 During the years 2014 to 2015, we had DNA barcodes sequenced from an example of each strain in the collection.

-The results of this sequencing were used to write a report on the taxonomy of the genus which is available here and which was used to revise the contents of this section of the website in 2016.
+The results of this sequencing were used to write a booklet on the taxonomy and cultivation of the genus, The Genus Cardiocrinum, its Identification and Cultivation' and which was used to revise the contents of this section of the website in 2016 - 2018.
 Most of the references on this page are to that document.

-There are two or three species of Cardiocrinum, Cardiocrinum cathayanum, ('though I have some doubts about the existence of this species ), C. cordatum and C. giganteum.
-C. cordatum has a single sub-species; C. cordatum s. sp. glehnii and C. giganteum has a variety, C. giganteum v. yunnanense which in turn has two unstable forms, C. giganteum v. yunnanense f. alba and C. giganteum v. yunnanense f. rosea.
+I consider that there are two or three species of Cardiocrinum, Cardiocrinum cathayanum, ('though I have some doubts about the existence of this species ), C. cordatum and C. giganteum.
+C. cordatum has a single geographic sub-species; C. cordatum s. sp. glehnii and C. giganteum has a variety, C. giganteum v. yunnanense which in turn has two unstable forms, C. giganteum v. yunnanense f. alba and C. giganteum v. yunnanense f. rosea.

 The photos in each section are not necessarily all of the same plant or flower but they are typical.